 It is important to remember that the law also protects victims from retaliatory action so that when you make a complaint or file a lawsuit claiming a hostile work environment, your employer cannot punish you for standing up for your rights.
 Of course, this does not mean that you can make false charges against your employer with impunity.

-If the reality is that your employee is making life difficult for you by threatening an unfounded hostile work environment lawsuit, or has already filed the claim against you, you need Diana Taylor in your corner.
+If the reality is that your employee is making life difficult for you by threatening an unfounded hostile work environment lawsuit, or has already filed the claim against you, you need Diana (Taylor) Servos in your corner.